 Security Settings on your computer

-Windows Vista and Windows 7 do have some security settings that were not present in previous versions of Windows, and have been known to cause problems for Payroll Pro in the past.
-This mainly relates to when Payroll Pro is in the Program Files folder instead of the default folder C:\PayPro.
+Windows now has some security settings that were not present in previous versions of Windows, and might block Payroll Pro if Payroll Pro is in the Program Files folder instead of the default folder C:\PayPro.
+This happens with other software too - not just Payroll Pro.

 - for example C:\Program Files\PayPro -